singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

 You can optionally select which VM types and sizes to allow, add sizes to favorites, and customize how VM names are displayed.

-Microsoft supports a wide variety of VM types and sizes, which you can learn about at _Sizes for Windows virtual machines in Azure_(```https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes```).
+Microsoft supports a wide variety of VM types and sizes, which you can learn about at [_Sizes for Windows virtual machines in Azure_](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes).
 Instead of reviewing the entire list of available VM types, you can save time by creating your own sub-set of your favorite types and sizes.
 You can create this sub-set during deployment, and you can update it at any time afterward.
 If you set the option to choose your VM type, your end users can review the sub-set and quickly make their selection.

 For more information, see General Purpose virtual machine sizes.